 Confronted with a look of such panic in a pair of bloodshot eyes, my response was to laugh and assure him the revolution hadn’t started.
 I told him to go back to bed.

 A cultural difference to get used to

 The constant noise in Central America reflects a different attitude towards the community.
-People live close together, and there is more contact than is usual even in large cities I have lived in like San Francisco and Seattle.
+People live close together, and there’s more contact between people than you’ll find even in large U.S. large cities I’ve lived before like San Francisco or Seattle.

 Volunteer firefighters ask for funds.
 Beggars of all ages knock.
 Or a kind, older gentleman in an immaculate three-piece suit, wishing to inform me my outside light is on and electricity is not free, joven.

 And we mustn’t forget the sounds of traffic… cars and motos and tuk tuks misfiring at all hours.
 Buses sounding like airliners as they splutter to life.

 While all the noise, door knockers, and odorous wafts of incense from religious processions may seem invasive, they are only a simple fact of life in Guatemala.